-The University of Buckingham School of Psychology and Wellbeing is a vibrant community that fosters a culture of collaborative, multidisciplinary research.
-You will join one of our four research hubs described below, which are all engaged in inter-institutional collaborations, including some with non-academic partners such as health-care providers and music conservatoires.
+The University of Buckingham School of Psychology is a vibrant community that fosters a culture of collaborative, multidisciplinary research.
+You will join one of our three research hubs described below, which are all engaged in inter-institutional collaborations, including some with non-academic partners such as health-care providers and music conservatoires.
 Our Department is friendly and welcoming, and the University of Buckingham cares for the happiness and wellbeing of all of its students: we have achieved consistently high ratings for student satisfaction over many years, and are the only university to get six double positive flags in the TEF.

 We are happy to consider doctorate research relevant to any hub, but may also be looking to fill specific research roles in some areas.
 Search the FindAPhD database for our itemised research opportunities.